IbrahimDinho/Travel-agency/README.md

 # Travel-agency
-Web application using Spring MVC
+Web application to learn Spring ecosystems.
+Made use of Spring MVC,Data,Security and REST.